How Many Times Does 8 Go Into 60

 Extending the Concept: Fractions and Decimals

 While the remainder provides a concise answer, we can also express the answer as a fraction or a decimal.
 The fraction is obtained by placing the remainder over the divisor: ⁴⁄₈.
-This simplifies to ½.
-Therefore, 60/8 can be expressed as 7 ½.
+Because of that, this simplifies to ½.
+That's why, 60/8 can be expressed as 7 ½.

 To convert the fraction to a decimal, divide the numerator (4) by the denominator (8): 4 ÷ 8 = 0.5.
 So, 60/8 = 7.5.